-The Waabshki-Miigwan Healing-to-Wellness Program offers the opportunity for the participants to partake in a sacred fire for each phase of the journey facilitated by the Cultural Resource Advisor.
-In 2020, there were 7 sacred fires overseen by the Cultural Resource Advisors where the participants received teachings and the opportunity to reflect on their progress.
+The Waabshki-Miigwan Healing-to-Wellness Program offers the opportunity for the participants to partake in a sacred fire for each phase of the journey facilitated by both Cultural Resource Advisors.
+In 2021, there were 14 sacred fires overseen by the Cultural Resource Advisors where the participants received teachings and the opportunity to reflect on their progress.

 Another part of the Healing-to-Wellness Program is the opportunity for clients to participate in a talking circle.
-These are held weekly and facilitated by the Cultural Resource Advisor.
-In 2020, due to COVID-19 restrictions, we held 33 talking circles for participants in this program.
+These are held weekly and facilitated by the Female Cultural Resource Advisor.
+In 2021, we held 40 talking circles for participants in this program.